kubernetes/kops/docs/cli/kops_create_cluster.md

       --node-tenancy string                  The tenancy of the node group on AWS.
 Can be either default or dedicated.
-      --node-volume-size int32               Set instance volume size (in GB) for nodes --out string                           Path to write any local output -o, --output string                        Ouput format.
+      --node-volume-size int32               Set instance volume size (in GB) for nodes --out string                           Path to write any local output -o, --output string                        Output format.
 One of json|yaml.
 Used with the --dry-run flag.
       --project string                       Project to use (must be set on GCE) --ssh-access stringSlice               Restrict SSH access to this CIDR.
 If not set, access will not be restricted by IP. (default [0.0.0.0/0])
       --ssh-public-key string                SSH public key to use (default "~/.ssh/id_rsa.pub")